Child Arrangements In Separations: What Should You Consider?

 Ultimately, your child will be the most precious gift you will ever receive, and all they want is to be loved and happy.

-Not getting caught up in conflict because of poor communication can often be the greatest gift you can give to your child who will just want to spend time with their families without feeling caught in the middle.
+Not getting caught up in conflict because of poor communication can often be the greatest gift you can give to your child who will just want to spend time with their parents without feeling caught in the middle.